 Greenville Memorial Hospital, Hillcrest Memorial Hospital and Oconee Memorial Hospital recently earned “A” rankings from the Leapfrog Group.
 Leapfrog Hospital Safety Grades are assigned to over 2,400 general acute-care hospitals across the nation each spring and fall.

-Of the 41 hospitals ranked in South Carolina, 14 received a letter A. GHS’ other hospitals were not part of this report because they are not general acute-care facilities or did not have enough safety data available to meet the threshold.
+Of the 41 hospitals ranked in South Carolina, 14 received a letter A. Prisma Health’ other hospitals were not part of this report because they are not general acute-care facilities or did not have enough safety data available to meet the threshold.
 Nationwide, 30 percent of hospitals earned an A grade, 28 percent a B, 35 percent a C, 6 percent a D, and 1 percent an F.

 Grades are based on patient safety data focusing on errors, accidents, infections and injuries.
 Collectively, these four areas make up the third leading cause of death in the United States.

 Taken together, these performance measures produce a single letter grade representing a hospital’s overall performance in keeping patients safe from preventable harm and medical errors.

 The Leapfrog Hospital Safety Grade uses national performance measures from the Centers for Medicare & Medicaid Services, Leapfrog Hospital Survey, Agency for Healthcare Research and Quality, Centers for Disease Control and Prevention, and the American Hospital Association’s Annual Survey and Health Information Technology Supplement.